MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 ## Module 1: DevOps transformation for enterprise DevOps

+### Using different types of Git merge

+In this demo, you will learn and understand ....

+### Using Git Flow branching strategy

+In this demo, you will learn and understand ....

+### Branch policies and settings

+In this demo, you will learn and understand ....

+### Migrate from TFVC to Git

+In this demo, you will learn and understand ...

+### Explore and implement Git hooks

+In this demo, you will learn and understand ....

+### Work with large repositories

+In this demo, you will learn and understand ....

+### Purge repository data

+In this demo, you will learn and understand ....

 ### Azure Board project customization

+In this demo, you will learn and understand ....

+### Explore types of GitHub accounts

 In this demo, you will learn and understand ....